 How to choose the best outdoor projector

-When choosing the best outdoor projector to suit your needs, there are a few factors worth careful consideration.
+When choosing the best outdoor projector to suit your needs, a few factors are worth careful consideration.

-Aside from those fairly important tech specs, consider whether you'll need to purchase a screen or whether the side of the house or your garage door will do.
+Aside from those somewhat important tech specs, consider whether you'll need to purchase a screen or whether the side of the house or your garage door will do.

 Film source and sound

-Also, note: most outdoor projectors are not compatible with Dolby Digital, so if you find that you're having trouble with sound, turn off Dolby Digital on your device.
+Also, note: most outdoor projectors are not compatible with Dolby Digital, so if you're having trouble with sound, turn off Dolby Digital on your device.

 How to create a cozy backyard theater

-If you want to recreate an outdoor theater from summer's past, then all you really need are a few things that are probably already in the house.
-Technically, a sheet, or a white wall, and an outdoor projector are all that's required, but we think it's the extras that make it all the more special, plus a little imagination...
+If you want to recreate an outdoor theater, you only need a few things that are probably already in the house.
+Technically, a sheet, a white wall, and an outdoor projector are all required, but we think the extras make it all the more remarkable, plus a little imagination...